The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 Performing a mix with only the left positioned red sound in combination with the right positioned

 A XinematiX 'Multi' is a combination of sounds, saved by a typical name.
-Depending on the amount of sounds
+The name of the actual opened Multi

 The pop up window closes.

-Edit the green and blue instrument in the same way.
+Edit the green and the blue instrument in the same way.

 Now tap on the previous Multi name in the centre at the bottom (6).
 It may be that there is no name listed